Practice calm. Breathe on.

 In fact, women were not even part of the yoga scene until very recently.

-© 2001-2017 Collegeparkyoga®, Inc. College Park Yoga®, Liquid Fire Yoga® and Burn 33 Days of Raw® are US registered trademarks owned by College Park Yoga®, Inc. These marks may only be used with owner's permission.
+© 2001-current year Collegeparkyoga®, Inc. College Park Yoga®, Liquid Fire Yoga® and Burn 33 Days of Raw® are US registered trademarks owned by College Park Yoga®, Inc. These marks may only be used with owner's permission.